Why gauge matters

 Stranded, not solid

 FRC robots vibrate and flex constantly, so always use high-strand-count stranded copper wire, never solid wire.
 Stranded wire survives vibration and routes more easily.
-High-strand 12 AWG is so flexible that some teams find a 10 AWG stripper setting grips it better.
+High-strand 12 AWG is flexible enough to route around tight bends and connectors despite its thicker gauge.

 Color coding (R624)